ashurai21/Modelling-in-ExtendSim/README.md

 Make necessary changes based on shift working time.
 And update the shift in each activity and queue block based on station operational time.

 ![image](https://user-images.githubusercontent.com/103962807/167256159-80ca992a-a27b-481c-84ee-fcfa77aae2da.png)

+All this steps will help in creating a ExtendSim Model.
+Using other library blocks depending upon the process flow.